3-Day San Diego Itinerary - A Long Weekend in San Diego

 You could also go on a Gaslamp Quarter bar and food crawl.
 On the tour, your guide will take you to the best eateries and bars in the area.
 You'll also learn more about the Gaslamp Quarter and hear some fascinating historical stories.

-🏨 Stay in close proximity to the Gaslamp Quarter
+🏨 Nearest accommodations to the Gaslamp Quarter

 San Diego's Top Landmarks